• Skip to primary navigation

 Instructions

-1. Roast the Chilies: Preheat the oven to broil (500ºF) Set an oven rack at the top, directly under the broiler.
+1. To Roast the Chilies, Preheat the oven to broil (500ºF) Set an oven rack at the top, directly under the broiler.
 Spread the chiles out on a low-sided oven tray and roast for 15-20 minutes, turning peppers with tongs every five minutes, until their skins are about 60-70% blackened on all sides.
 Put the hot peppers directly into a paper bag.
 Roll down the top of the bag so they're tightly contained.
 Let them sit and steam for 15-20 minutes until the skins are loosened and easy to peel off.
 Peel off skins, remove seeds and membranes, and chop.

 4. Add Spices: chili powders, cayenne, coriander, cumin, granulated garlic, granulated onion, paprika, salt and black pepper.
 Cook, stirring, for 1 minute, until fragrant.

-6. To Serve: Ladle chili into bowls.
+6. To Serve, ladle chili into bowls.
 Top with garnishes or put garnishes into small bowls for self serve.

 Reader Interactions